The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Depending on inflation, fees are set to increase by between 1.5% and 3% over a 30-year period.
 As of 1 January 2008, fees stood at $18.67, $4.73 and $9.47 respectively.

 Trains using the line are standard US rolling stock, with large General Motors or General Electric diesel locomotives hauling container wagons, often stacked two high, piggyback trains, mixed freight and other bulk goods such as coal or oil.

-In 2005, ACTA began trials with an alternative fuel locomotive for shunting duties at the yards of Pacific Harbour Line, to try and reduce further the amount of air pollutants released by the ports.
-The 'Green Goat' Bo-Bo locomotive uses a small diesel generator combined with a set of high powered long life batteries, which reduce emissions by more than 80%.
-Although no new locomotives had been ordered by 2006, the trials were an all out success.
+In 2005, ACTA began trials with an alternative fuel locomotive for shunting duties at the yards of Pacific Harbour Line, to try and reduce further the amount of air pollution created by the ports.
+The ‘Green Goat’ Bo-Bo locomotive uses a small diesel generator combined with a set of high powered long life batteries, which reduce emissions by more than 80%.
+Although no new locomotives had been ordered by 2006, the trials were an all-out success.

 The central feature of the Alameda Corridor is a 33ft-deep trench, running for 10 miles parallel to Alameda Street from downtown LA to ports on the Pacific Ocean coast.
 This is the centrepiece of the Alameda Corridor, and the largest contract to be awarded.
 Construction of the trench took three years between 1998 and 2001.

 The ten mile (16km) Mid-Corridor Trench at the centre of Alameda Street, which carries the line under the existing road from Route 91 in Compton to 25th Street near Los Angeles city centre, is 15.2m-wide and accommodates two tracks plus a roadway for maintenance access.
 This could be converted into a third rail line if required.
 The trench has an overhead clearance of 7.5m for double-stack container trains.